About the Collaborative

 Who we are.

-We are a group of 40 family members, community leaders, educators, and researchers from across the United States, whose work centers racial equity in family engagement.
+We are a group of over 40 family members, community leaders, educators, and researchers from across the United States, whose work centers racial equity in family engagement.
 The collaborative reflects a wide range of our cultural, ethnic, racial, gender, sexual orientations, ages, religions, and social class identities.
 We belong to and lead early childhood, K-12, and higher education institutions as well as community programs, cultural organizations, organizing groups, and national networks.

 What we’re addressing.